mariotoffia/FluentDocker/README.md

 ### Health Check
 It is possible to specify a health check for the docker container to report the state of the container based on such activity.
 The following example is using a health check that the container has exited or not.
-It is possible to check the confguration (make sure to force refresh) what status the health check is reporting.
+It is possible to check the configuration (make sure to force refresh) what status the health check is reporting.
 ```cs
       using (